MarcusTL12/yatzy_solver/README.md

 This means that we need to order the state space by the number of cells filled.
 A subset of the state space that has a given number of cells filled and throws left is one "layer".
-A layer is indicated with the tuple (m, n)
+A layer is indicated with the tuple (m, n) where m is 0, 1 or 2 throws left and n is the number of open cells.

 The process starts with the final layer with only one state;
 all cells filled, no throws left (layer (0, 0)).